neurostuff/meta-analysis-book/_sources/tutorials.md

 She confirms that the meta-analytic parameters she chose in the specification match what is inside the report.
 Then she can interactively view the results to see where the significant clusters are located.
-Remembering her training, Dr. Litical recalls the Activation Liklihood Estimation creates values that can be interpreted as the probability that a voxel is activated given the studies included in the meta-analysis.
+Remembering her training, Dr. Litical recalls the Activation Likelihood Estimation creates values that can be interpreted as the probability that a voxel is activated given the studies included in the meta-analysis.
 The z-values she is looking at represent the significance of that activation relative to a baseline of the voxel's expected activation if all the foci were randomly distributed across the brain.
 And the z-scores have been corrected with FDR (False Discovery Rate) correction, to help control for false positives.